robwalton/alfred-ulysses-workflow/README.md

 - `uo <arg>` -- Search for <arg> within Ulysses’ Open dialogue

 ## Create or append to sheets
-- `un` -- create new sheet with optional text
+- `un` -- create new sheet with optional text (shift-enter to create in /Inbox)

 ## Configure view to open